-- 9. Administrative Guidelines. - a.
+- 8. Administrative Guidelines. - a.
 The Zoning Administrator may adopt guidelines to assist in reviewing Applications. - b.
-Guidelines adopted under this subsection 7.b for review of vested rights petitions may be used to help address common questions that arise in determining vested rights, including but not limited to: - (1) Whether a permit application is required to continue, complete, or initiate the project for which vested rights are claimed; - (2) Whether the project for which vested rights are claimed has been completed, changed, or expired; and - (3) Whether progress towards completion of a project has been made under 5.02.B.3. - (4) Guidelines adopted under this subsection 5.02.A.9.b shall be posted on the City's website and made available to the public, but need not be adopted by administrative rule. - 10.
-Appeal of Vested Rights Determination - (1) Right to Appeal
+Guidelines adopted under this subsection 6.b for review of vested rights petitions may be used to help address common questions that arise in determining vested rights, including but not limited to: - Whether a permit application is required to continue, complete, or initiate the project for which vested rights are claimed; - (2) Whether the project for which vested rights are claimed has been completed, changed, or expired; and - (3) Whether progress towards completion of a project has been made under subsection 5.02.A.3. - (4) Guidelines adopted under this subsection 5.02.B.8.b shall be posted on the City's website and made available to the public, but need not be adopted by administrative rule.

+9. Appeal of Vested Rights Determination

+(1) Right to Appeal

 An applicant may appeal the Zoning Administrator's decision on the application for vested rights determination to the City Council.
-An appeal under this subsection 10 stays acceptance by filing of any related development Applications.
+An appeal under this subsection $\underline{9}$ stays acceptance by filing of any related development Applications.